mattsouth/woodentrack/README.md

 Potential demos

- 1. easy to use track drawing application
+ 1. easy to use track drawing application - use interact.js?
  2. take existing track and click button to morph track into another layout with the same pieces and the same number of loose ends

 ### TODO: